jduck/android-cluster-toolkit/README.md

 The toolkit contains three scripts that are included by the other scripts.
 These scripts each serve a particular purpose.

-#### devices-orig.rb
+#### lib/devices-orig.rb

 This file contains a Ruby Hash that describes various properties of the devices within your Android cluster.
-A sample file is included as "devices-orig.rb.sample".
+A sample file is included as "lib/devices-orig.rb.sample".
 This file is never changed by the toolkit, so this is a great place to put manual comments and so forth.
 You can generate one from the sample by running './init.rb' or 'make'.

-#### devices.rb
+#### lib/devices.rb

-The devices.rb script is generated from the Hash in devices-orig.rb.
+The lib/devices.rb script is generated from the Hash in lib/devices-orig.rb.
 It contains the list of devices that are currently connected to the host machine (the ADB Server).
 It's created by the reconfig.rb script.

-#### madb.rb
+#### lib/madb.rb

 This file contains functionality that is shared between several of the scripts in the Android Cluster Toolkit.
 It is included by those scripts and currently only contains a few utility method implementations.